galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 Once binning is done, it is important to check its quality.

-Binning results can be evaluated with **CheckM** ({%cite mikheenko2016%}).
+Binning results can be evaluated with **CheckM**.
 CheckM is a software tool used in metagenomics binning to assess the completeness and contamination of genome bins.
 Metagenomics binning is the process of separating DNA fragments from a mixed community of microorganisms into individual bins, each representing a distinct genome.

 CheckM compares the genome bins to a set of universal single-copy marker genes that are present in nearly all bacterial and archaeal genomes.
 By identifying the presence or absence of these marker genes in the bins, CheckM can estimate the completeness of each genome bin (i.e., the percentage of the total set of universal single-copy marker genes that are present in the bin) and the degree of contamination (i.e., the percentage of marker genes that are found in more than one bin).